-Lifts, ramps and disabled toilets are installed and door widths are adequate to enable wheelchair access to all main areas of the Trust.
+The school has a lift in the modern building at Wrotham School, ramps and disabled toilets are installed and door widths are adequate to enable wheelchair access to all main areas of the Trust.
 The policy of the Trust is to support recruitment and retention of students and employees with disabilities.
 The Trust does this by adapting the physical environment, by making support resources available and through training and career development.